Jharia coalfield: History

 The Gujarati migrants, majority of whom from Kutch, took on lease the coal mining fields from Raja of Jharia at various locations to start collieries at Khas Jharia, Jamadoba, Balihari, Tisra, Katrasgarh, Kailudih, Kusunda, Govindpur, Sijua, Sijhua, Loyabad, Joyrampur, Bhaga, Matadih, Mohuda, Dhansar, Bhuli, Bermo, Mugma, Chasnala-Bokaro, Bugatdih, Putki, Pandibri, Rajapur, Jeenagora, Gareria, Chirkunda, Bhowrah, Sinidih, Kendwadih, Dumka, etc.

 Coal field fire

-Jharia Coal mine with smoke and burning embers coming from the underground coal field fire.
-The fire has burned for nearly a century and displaced or endangered the health of 100s of thousands of people.
+Jharia coal mine with smoke and burning embers coming from the underground coal field fire.
+The fire has burned for over a century and displaced or endangered the health of hundreds of thousands of people.